ManuCiao/Slack-Bot/README.md

-# Weather-Quote BOT
+# Weather-Location BOT
-A SlackBot that will extract a quote relative to the weather in your city...
+The User can ask what is the weather in a specific location to the SlackBot...

 #Technologies
 - node.js